 Local Economy.
 Champaign County has not been immune to the effects of the national economic downturn.
 Still, Champaign County has fared better than many other localities in Illinois, due to the area's diverse and relatively stable economic base.
 The University of Illinois dominates the local economy with over 24,000 jobs and 44,000 students.
 The Champaign-Urbana area is a regional healthcare center featuring Carle Foundation Hospital and Clinic, Presence Covenant Medical Center, and Christie Clinic.
 The remaining commercial base of the economy is primarily comprised of retail, food, service, and agriculture.
-The average unemployment rate for Champaign County decreased to 5.2% in 2015, a decrease from the previous year's rate of 6.1%, below the 5.7% experienced in 2008.
-This rate is slightly below than the state rate of 6.1% and slightly above the national rate of 5.0% at the close of 2015.
+The average unemployment rate for Champaign County decreased to 5.1% in 2016, a decrease from the previous year's rate of 5.2%.
+This rate is below than the state rate of 5.7% and slightly above the national rate of 4.7% at the close of 2016.

 Long Term Financial Planning.
-The ending budgetary-basis fund balance for the general fund sits at 14.9% of actual total general fund expenditures and transfers out at the close of the fiscal year ended December 31, 2015.
+The ending budgetary-basis fund balance for the general fund sits at 12.1% of actual total general fund expenditures and transfers out at the close of the fiscal year ended December 31, 2016.
+This is a decrease of approximately 9.2% from FY2015.
 A goal of 12.5% is set forth in policy guidelines adopted by the County Board for budgetary and planning purposes.

 The Champaign County Nursing Home continues to be an area of financial concern.
-The Home will once again finish the year with a negative outlook.
-Managed by a firm specializing in Nursing Home operations, outside factors, such as Medicare & Medicaid reimbursement rates and the timeliness of State payments have great influence on the Home's bottom line.
+The Home once again finishes the year with a negative outlook.
 Cash flow at the Nursing Home requires daily monitoring by County and Home financial staff.